 Cushing’s dogs need the building blocks to do well.
 You can use this Healthy Dog Tool to receive a complete supplement plan.

 5. Add LiverTune at the start of the program to cleanse and support the liver

 One of the symptoms of Cushing’s disease is liver inflammation and elevated liver enzymes.
 This is why it is important that you support your dog’s liver by adding LiverTune which contains milk thistle and other liver-supporting and -cleansing herbs.

-You can use LiverTune as a preventive and detox preparation in healthy dogs twice a year for six weeks initially and then for four weeks every six months, or on an ongoing basis in dogs with Cushing’s.
+You can use LiverTune as a preventive and detox preparation in healthy dogs twice a year for six weeks initially and then for four weeks every six months, or on an ongoing basis in dogs with Liver or Cushing's disease.
 All you need to do is to follow the protocol on the product page.

 6. Ensure good spinal lumbar alignment